PendoNL/nl.pendo.spotify/README.txt

-Take control over you Spotify Connect speaker on Homey dashboard!
+Take full control over your Spotify Connect experience using Homey by including your speaker into your automations.

-Note: this app requires you to setup your own Spotify app on their developer platform.

-- Set volume
-- Play / pause tracks
-- Start songs
-- Start playlists
-- Widget to control the device in real-time
+Note:

+To prevent running into rate limits of the Spotify API this application requires you to set up a Spotify app yourself via the developer portal.
+Instructions can be found in our community forum thread.